 The Future of Crafts

-Guido De Zan: For what is my direct experience regarding my own country, I could say that there is no greater interest in hand-made, people are increasingly distracted and struggle to distinguish and to give the right value to objects, choices are often due to external factors such as current fashion and brands.
+Guido De Zan: For what is my direct experience regarding my own country, I could say that there is no greater interest in hand-made.
+People are increasingly distracted and struggle to distinguish and give the right value to objects, and choices are often due to external factors such as current fashion and brands.
 In return, foreigners have more curiosity and sensitivity towards objects of artistic and contemporary craftsmanship, so I hope that things can change in Italy too.